-With 14+ years of teaching experience at the middle and secondary level, Jonathan enjoys helping students appreciate and embrace the learning process.
+With over 16 years of experience at the middle and high school level, Jonathan enjoys helping students appreciate and embrace the learning process.
 Believing in the idea that one must follow before one can lead, he himself is a life-long learner.

 A proud graduate of Exeter High School, he pursued a Bachelor of Arts at Stonehill College with a major in History and a minor in Russian Studies.
 He later would earn a Master of Arts from Abilene Christian University in Conflict Management and Resolution.
 With a family legacy in teaching and an obsession with Dead Poets Society, Jonathan found himself as a triple threat; cross country coach, teacher, and dorm staff at Subiaco Academy.
 While he appreciated the boarding school lifestyle and the impact he had on his students, Jonathan felt a call to serve his country as part of the Naval Nuclear program.